telus/create-library/README.md

 - Automation of the package release workflow is made possible by following _formalized git commit conventions_, more specifically [angular-commit-conventions][angular-commit-conventions].
 This removes the immediate connection between human emotions and version numbers, strictly following the Semantic Versioning specs.
 Please refer to our [semantic-release][guides-semantic-release] guide for more details about how this works.
 - We are fans of _configuration as code_, which is why we are taking advantage of Github's [Probot][probot-settings] framework to store the repository settings as [code](./.github/settings.yml).
 Please review these and configure as needed.
 We encourage the practice of squashing commits and keeping a clean commit history (without standard merge commits cluttering the history).
 If squashing commits is a practice your team chooses to use, you will have the responsibility to ensure that the squashed commit message follows the Angular commit conventions and captures all included changes correctly.
 - We believe there is a lot of value in having _consistent code style_ across all of our projects, which is why we have centralized the configuration of our code quality and style checking tools in external libraries, such as [@telus/telus-standard][telus/telus-standard], [@telus/remark-config][telus/remark-config], etc. We encourage teams to use our centralized config packages and not override particular rules; our configuration is open to suggestions to contributions (feel free to add issues and/or open PRs in the repositories of the above mentioned packages).
 - We believe in automation and in _leveraging automated code formatters_ such as [prettier][prettier].
 The scaffolded library will be configured out of the box to automatically format all the staged files when the user commits.
-For that, we are using [husky][husky] and [lint-staged][lint-staged] to configure the pre-commit hook and restrict the formatting to the staged files that are part of the commit.
+For that, we are using [husky][husky] to configure the pre-commit hook and restrict the formatting to the staged files that are part of the commit.

 ## <a id="step-1"></a> Requirements

 - `npm >= 6.x`
-- `node >= 12.*`
+- `node >= 14.*`

 ## <a id="step-2"></a> What's included?